 Status: Vodoun •••••

 Nobody ever uses his first name.
 For as long as anyone can remember, he has simply been Toussaint.
-By far the most popular and revered houngan in New Orleans, Toussaint’s congregates number in the hundreds and he hosts periodic rites in hourfours throughout the city’s poorest neighborhoods.
+By far the most popular and revered houngan in New Orleans, Toussaint’s congregates number in the hundreds and he hosts periodic rites in hounfours throughout the city’s poorest neighborhoods.
 Like many mambos and houngans, he claims to be descended from Marie Laveau.
 While no one has been able to conclusively verify (or debunk) Toussaint’s alleged ancestry, it’s widely believed that he received the asson from an unbroken spiritual line of houngans who mentored (and in some cases, also fathered) their successors since as far back as Reconstruction.
 Although Toussaint’s most ardent followers are vocal believers in his powers, sincere faith in Vodoun has been on the decline ever since the end of slavery.
-Far more of Touissaint’s influence comes from his position as a community leader.
-The elderly houngan serves his vast flock as a combination priest, judge, counselor, legal advocate, moneylender, and whatever else they need him to be.
+Far more of Toussaint’s influence comes from his position as a community leader.
+The elderly houngan serves his vast flock as a combination priest, judge, counselor, advocate, moneylender, and whatever else they need him to be.
 If there’s a particular role he can’t fill himself, chances are he knows someone else who can.
-Toussaint knows countless people who owe him favors for the equally countless ways he’s helped them out over his long life.
+Toussaint knows countless people who owe him favors for the equally countless ways he’s helped them out over his life.
 His flock is fiercely loyal to him, and he in turn appears completely uninterested in anything besides their welfare.
 Toussaint does not care whether “his” people are dealers, addicts, thieves, murderers, or respected and upstanding community figures, so long as their faith in the loa is real.
-A few of Touissaint’s followers have even suggested that he run for public office (many feel he does more for their neighborhoods than politicians ever have), although most people think that a “voodoo priest” serving in such a position would be wild even for Louisiana.
-Touissaint is a common fixture at Lil’ Dizzy’s around lunchtime, where he usually meets with congregants who want to see him privately over a plate of fried chicken.
+A few of Toussaint’s followers have even suggested that he run for public office (many feel he does more for their neighborhoods than politicians ever have), although most people think that a “voodoo priest” serving in such a position would be wild even for Louisiana.
+Toussaint is a common fixture at Lil’ Dizzy’s around lunchtime, where he usually meets with congregants who want to see him privately over a plate of fried chicken.

 Occult Influence ••••